NLnetLabs/rpki-doc/source/krill/krillmanager/using-the-cli.rst

 --------------

 This command forces the Lets Encrypt certbot agent to attempt to renew any Let's Encrypt certificates that it is managing.
+If the certificates are renewed the NGINX instances will be signalled to reload the certificate files without causing any downtime.

 .. note:: It shouldn't be necessary to use this command as it is triggered
           automatically once a day.